lupyuen/lupyuen.github.io/src/expander.md

 }
 ```

-And return the __Callback Handle__, which will be passed later to detach the Interrupt Handler Callback.
+And return the __Callback Handle__, which will be passed later to detach the Interrupt Callback.

 ![Attach GPIO Interrupt](https://lupyuen.github.io/images/expander-code10a.png)